excusezmoi/humanRandomSequenceGenerationAnalysis/README.md

 Plot the correlation between subjective similarity rating and objective distance into a distribution.

+The accuracy printed out in the former two functions is the rate of successfully separating participants' two conditions (fast and slow).

 ### Both Subjective Similarity and Actual Sequence Related

 #### Markov.py